mmikowski/hi_score/README.md

   $ xhi dev_cover,build
 ```

 The `bin/xhi` tool takes a `<stage-range>` argument.
-Stages that are provided
-out-of-order are sorted before running.
-Example use is shown below.
+Stages that are provided out-of-order are sorted before running.
+A number of examples are shown below.

 ```
   # Run a single stage